Can You Freeze Canned Bean Sprouts?

 If you have cans of bean sprouts, it’s good to know that the unopened cans don’t need to be stored in the freezer.

 They prefer the pantry or the cupboard.
-In case of open cans and leftovers, transfer the content into a freezer-safe container before you freeze them.
+In case of open cans and leftovers, transfer the contents into a freezer-safe container before you freeze them.

 Never freeze any cans of food due to the risk of the cans bursting and compromising the food’s safety and quality!